dikmax/mdown/README.md

 Custom reference resolver
 -------------------------

-Custom reference resolver may be required when parsing document without implicit defined references, for example Dartdoc.
+Custom reference resolver may be required when parsing document without implicitly defined references, for example, Dartdoc.

 ```dart